Treebug842/Tick-Tack-Toe/README.md

 # Tick-Tack-Toe
-I was bored so I made a fairly simple game of tick tack toe with a GUI.
+I was bored so I made a fairly simple game of tick tack toe with a GUI (for windows).
 The code is a little unprofessional but everything works :)

 *Here is the main baord and the popup that shows at the end of the game*